kibihrchak/kibihrchak.github.io/_posts/guides/2019-07-17-rpi3-hello-buildroot.md

 tags:       embedded rpi buildroot
 ---

+When Raspbian is not cut out for the job.

+# Table of Contents

+1. TOC
+{:toc}

+# Overview

 This is the try to do the basic Buildroot image build for Raspberry Pi.
 Built image will then be booted over network, using the setup made in [the previous post][rpi-network-boot].